People

 Sebastián W. Tirado-Vélez

-Sebastian William Tirado-Vélez is a 3rd year undergraduate student at the University of Florida, studying Computer Science & Biology with a minor in Health Disparities in Society.
+Sebastian William Tirado-Vélez is a Senior undergraduate student at the University of Florida, studying Computer Science & Biology with a minor in Health Disparities in Society.
 His current research interests include movement disorders, neural networks, bioinformatics, and cancer genomics.
 On his free time, he enjoys playing tennis and listening to vinyl records with friends.

 Jeffrey Chen